flaviocopes/grav-plugin-shoppingcart/README.md

 - Better visualization of the orders in the Data Manager
 - Improve tax management
 - Improve shipping options
-- Add PayPal Standard Payments
 - Allow to set options in the Admin Panel
-- Use the Form plugin for the checkout form